All Products

 """

-Initialize a TTSClient instance.
+Initialize TTSClient instance

 Parameters:

-api_key (str): API key for authentication.
+api_key (str): API key for authentication

-uri (str): WebSocket service endpoint.
+uri (str): WebSocket service address

 """